Abbasi claims to win NA seats 53-54 with thumping majority

-ISLAMABAD, Jul 8 (APP):Former Prime Minister Shahid Khaqan Abbasi Sunday said Pakistan Muslim League-Nawaz (PML-N) would win National Assembly seats 53 and 54 with thumping majority.
+ISLAMABAD, Jul 9 (APP):Former Prime Minister Shahid Khaqan Abbasi Monday claimed Pakistan Muslim League-Nawaz (PML-N) would win National Assembly seats 53 and 54 with thumping majority.

-All political parties would get vote on the basis of performance and that PML-N’s last government delivered a lot for the development and welfare of the country and masses, he said talking to a private news channel.
+All political parties would get vote on the basis of performance and that PML-N led previous government delivered a lot for the development and welfare of the country and masses, he said talking to a private news channel.

 Commenting on the accountability court’s verdict against Nawaz Sharif, he said the decision of awarding punishment to Nawaz Sharif was shocking for the country.